 With these tools at your disposal, syncing your Fulcrum app with your own database becomes fairly straightforward, with a little bit of scripting.
 While the webhook event contains the actual record payload, it is in our internal JSON format, which stores custom form values as key/value pairs.
 In order to greatly simplify things, we will fetch the processed record info from a data share, using the fulcrum_id parameter.

 So, Fulcrum fires a notification to our webhook script that includes the event type (record.create, record.update, record.delete) as well as a reference to the record’s fulcrum_id.
 Our script then fetches the GeoJSON representation of that record from our data share link, parses the feature properties, and builds a corresponding SQL prepared statement.
 Finally, the script will execute the prepared statement, either creating a new record in our table, updating or deleting an existing record.

 We’ve had several requests from users inquiring how to sync Fulcrum with their own database and hopefully this guide will help illustrate one potential workflow.
 Working with the API can seem daunting, especially for beginning developers, but this latest guide walks you through the steps required to configure a fairly generic webhook script, which takes advantage of data shares to build SQL statements that will update your database in real-time.
 The PHP PDO extension supports many databases in addition to MySQL, so this script could very easily be used to sync to SQLite, PostgreSQL, Oracle, or MSSQL as well.

 When you are ready to start exploiting the real power of Fulcrum as a developer platform, visit our developer docs and in-depth guides.
-If you have any questions or comments along the way, head over to our public discussion forum and drop us a line.
+If you have any questions or comments along the way, just drop us a line!